CogStack/gate-nlp-service/README.md

 # Introduction

-The `service` component implements an NLP application runner for text-processing and exposes a REST endpoint for communication.
+This project implements an NLP application runner for text-processing that exposes a REST endpoint for communication.

 For the moment, only a runner for [GATE NLP](https://gate.ac.uk/) (using GATE Embedded) applications has been implemented.